top of page

 — 2018

-More than a billion animals are killed worldwide for the leather trade every year.
-An estimated 1.3 billion tonnes of food is wasted globally each year, one third of all food produced for human consumption, according to the Food and Agriculture Organization (FAO) of the United Nations.
+Every year, over a billion animals worldwide are slaughtered for the leather trade.
+Simultaneously, an estimated 1.3 billion tonnes of food are wasted globally annually, accounting for one-third of all food produced for human consumption, as reported by the Food and Agriculture Organization (FAO) of the United Nations.

-For billions of years, terrestrial and marine habitats have thrived by producing vast quantities of materials, all without landfill.
-By using this recycling approach, as old as the world, the aim of the project promote a circular economy while removing the use of animal leathers from the Fashion industry.
-In sum, the development of these biomaterials is as ecological as ethical.
+For countless millennia, both terrestrial and marine habitats have flourished, generating substantial quantities of materials, all without contributing to landfills.
+By adopting this age-old recycling approach, the project aims to champion a circular economy while eliminating the reliance on animal-derived leather within the Fashion industry.
+In essence, the development of these biomaterials is both ecologically and ethically sound.

 Testing pineapple, melon, grapefruit, orange and watermelon leathers from food waste.